Licensure, Registration, and/or Certification Required:

 Physical Requirements and Working Conditions:

-- Exhibits communication and interpersonal skills; ability to develop rapport and maintain positive, professional relationships with a variety of patients, staff and physicians.
+- Excellent communication (written and verbal) and interpersonal skills; ability to develop rapport and maintain positive, professional relationships with a variety of patients, staff and physicians.

-- Proficient computer skills including keyboarding, navigation within a windows operating system and use of electronic mail.
+- Proficient computer skills including keyboarding, navigation within a windows operating system, use of electronic mail and electronic medical records systems.

 - Must sit, stand, walk, lift, squat, bend, twist, crawl, kneel, climb, and reach above shoulders throughout the workday.